Krogu11/Dark-Dimensions/memories.md

   - `{ starterDeck: string[] }`
 - `world-map.json`:
   - `{ worldMap: WorldMapLocation[] }`
+- `runtime-config.js`:
+  - `window.DD_RUNTIME_EMBEDDED_DATA = <runtime-config-json>`
 - Keep localization keys in data objects and human-readable text in locale buckets when possible.
 - Preserve backward compatibility for legacy fields like `card.effect` while favoring normalized `card.effects`.

+## Localization and Encoding
+- Runtime and i18n loaders now normalize common mojibake sequences (`Ã¤`, `Ã¶`, `Ã¼`, `ÃŸ`, `â€¦`, etc.) when reading runtime JSON, locale JSON, and local `dd_custom` overrides.
+- UTF-8 remains the intended source encoding for JSON and JS assets; the normalization layer is only a defensive compatibility guard for older corrupted values.
+- If umlauts regress again, check both committed JSON files and `localStorage['dd_custom']` before assuming the renderer is at fault.

+## Story and Hub Event Rules
+- Story runtime state now tracks both `seenEvents` and `completedEvents`.
+- `once: true` events must not auto-trigger again once they have been seen or completed.
+- Hub auto-events are gated per hub entry via a runtime key and must not re-trigger on every hub re-render.
+- Returning to the world map resets the current auto-hub-event gate so legitimate future re-entry events can fire once on the next visit.
+- The village intro softlock was caused by repeated `enter_hub` auto-triggering during hub re-renders; preserve the new gating behavior when extending hub logic.

 ## Coding Rules
 - No gameplay rule changes during cleanup/refactor work unless explicitly requested.